COVID-19-AI-Research-Project/Magic-Leap-1-Detection-System/Projects/Unity/README.md

 Once turned on and inside your world, you need to attach your Magic Leap 1 to your computer using the USB type C  connector.

 Now head to Device Bridge in Lab.
-You should see the following in Device Bridge.
+You should see the above in Device Bridge.

 Click on the **WiFi Bridge** button to activate WiFi, Device Bridge will reload and you should see the IP assigned to your device.
 This means that your PC is now bridged to the Magic Leap 1 device via WiFi.